mednix/rss-youtuber/README.md

 # rss-youtuber
-Get Youtube playlist videos formatted as rss feed.
+Get a Youtube playlist videos formatted as rss feed.